 If you you’re looking for a weekend away, you may fancy a trip to Geneva, which is only 3 hours travel from Zurich.
-We contacted Catherine from Swiss Bliss Travel to get the low down on what to do in this French speaking part of Switzerland, and she has come up with a full itinerary of things to see and do in Switzerland’s second largest city.
+We contacted Catherine Mikton a resident of Geneva to get the low down on what to do in this French speaking part of Switzerland, and she has come up with a full itinerary of things to see and do in Switzerland’s second largest city.
 Over to Catherine….

 Geneva has a completely different vibe from the rest of Switzerland.
 With over 42% of the city’s residents being non-Swiss, it certainly is a very international city.
 On the surface, it’s all about private banks, exclusive boutiques and fancy hotels, but once you get to know Geneva, you realize that it offers so much more than meets the eye.
-It is no surprise that in 2017 it was voted Europe’s leading city break destination by the World Travel Awards.
+It is no surprise that it was voted Europe’s leading city break destination by the World Travel Awards a few years ago.
 Here are some of my top attractions in Geneva that I would recommend visiting, with all the links at the bottom of the page.

 1. The Old Town